SAT

-The SAT is wholly owned, developed, and published by the College Board, a private, not-for-profit organization in the United States.
-It is administered on behalf of the College Board by the Educational Testing Service, which until recently developed the SAT as well.
+The SAT is wholly owned, developed, and published by the College Board and is administered by the Educational Testing Service.
 The test is intended to assess students' readiness for college.
+Historically, starting around 1937, the tests offered under the SAT banner also included optional subject-specific SAT Subject Tests, which were called SAT Achievement Tests until 1993 and then were called SAT II: Subject Tests until 2005; these were discontinued after June 2021.
 Originally designed not to be aligned with high school curricula, several adjustments were made for the version of the SAT introduced in 2016.
-College Board president David Coleman added that he wanted to make the test reflect more closely what students learn in high school with the new Common Core standards, which have been adopted by the District of Columbia and many states.
+College Board president David Coleman added that he wanted to make the test reflect more closely what students learn in high school with the new Common Core standards.

-Starting with the 2015–16 school year, the College Board began working with Khan Academy to provide free SAT preparation.
-On January 19, 2021, the College Board announced the discontinuation of the optional essay section, as well as its SAT Subject Tests, after June 2021.
+Many students prepare for the SAT using books, classes, online courses, and tutoring, which are offered by a variety of companies and organizations.
+However, (expensive) preparatory courses do not offer significant improvements on their performance, and neither do elite secondary schools.
+In the past, the test was taken on paper.
+Starting in March 2023 for international test-takers and March 2024 for those within the U.S., the testing is administered using a computer program called Bluebook.
+The test was also made adaptive, customizing the questions that are presented to the student based on how they perform on questions asked earlier in the test, and shortened from 3 hours to 2 hours and 14 minutes.

 While a considerable amount of research has been done on the SAT, many questions and misconceptions remain.
 Outside of college admissions, the SAT is also used by researchers studying human intelligence in general and intellectual precociousness in particular, and by some employers in the recruitment process.